Wazi2025/WinformsSQLpwHash_2/ReadMe_WinformsSQLpwHash_2.md

 ## 🔧 Setup & Run
 1. Clone this repo using [this guide](CloneRepo.md).
-2. Set up the required SQL Server database.
+2. Set up the required SQL Server database using the enclosed scripts in the SQL dir.
 3. Update the connection string in `Program.cs > GetFreshConnection()`.
 4. Build and run the project via Visual Studio.

 ---

-## ✨ Future Improvements
-- Add user roles and privilege levels.
-- Proper field validation (email, empty input, etc).
-- Error handling for failed SQL ops.
-- Async support for smoother UX.
-- Additional logging layers (INFO, WARN, ERROR).

 ---